Trinity College Dublin: Buildings and grounds

+Main site

-The main college grounds are approximately 190,000 m2 (47 acres), including the Trinity College Enterprise Centre nearby, and buildings account for around 200,000 m2, ranging from works of older architecture to more modern buildings.
-The college's main entrance is on the College Green, and its grounds are bounded by Nassau and Pearse Streets.
-The college is bisected by College Park, which has a cricket and rugby pitch.
+The main college grounds are approximately 190,000 m2 (47 acres), including the Trinity College Enterprise Centre some distance away, and buildings provide around 200,000 m2 of floor space, ranging from works of older architecture to more modern buildings.
+The college's main entrance is on College Green, and its grounds are bounded by Nassau and Pearse Streets.
+The college is bisected by College Park, which has both a cricket and a rugby pitch.

-The college's western side is older, featuring the Campanile, as well as many fine buildings, including the Chapel and Examination Hall (designed by Sir William Chambers), Graduates Memorial Building, Museum Building, and the Rubrics (the sole surviving section of the original 17th century quadrangle), all spread across the college's five squares.
+The college's western side is older, featuring the Campanile, as well as many fine buildings, including the Chapel and Examination Hall (designed by Sir William Chambers), Graduates Memorial Building, Museum Building, and The Rubrics (the sole surviving section of the original 17th-century quadrangle), all spread across the college's five squares.
+An organ case held within the Examination Hall was noted by Dublin Tourism to be the oldest existing Irish made organ case, reputed to have been built in 1684 by Lancelot Pearse.
+The gilt oak chandelier which hangs in the Examination Hall was taken from the old Irish House of Commons in nearby College Green.

 The Provost's House sits a little way up from the College Front Gate such that the House is actually on Grafton Street, one of the two principal shopping streets in the city, while its garden faces into the college.
 The Douglas Hyde Gallery, a contemporary art gallery, is in the college, as is the Samuel Beckett Theatre.
 It hosts national and international performances and is used by the Dublin International Theatre Festival, the Dublin Dance Festival, and The Fringe Festival, among others.
-During the academic term it is predominantly used as a teaching and performance space for drama students and staff.
+During the academic term, it is predominantly used as a teaching and performance space for drama students and staff.

 The college's eastern side is occupied by science buildings, most of which are modern developments, arranged in three rows instead of quadrangles.
 In 2010, Forbes ranked it one of the 15 most beautiful college grounds in the world.

-Trinity also incorporates a number of buildings and facilities spread throughout the city, from the politics and sociology departments, on Dame Street, to the Faculty of Health Sciences buildings, at St. James's Hospital and Tallaght University Hospital.
-The Trinity Centre at St James's Hospital incorporates additional teaching rooms, as well as the Institute of Molecular Medicine and John Durkan Leukaemia Institute.
-The college also owns a large set of residences four kilometres south of the college on the Dartry Road, in Rathmines, called Trinity Hall.

-In November 2018, the college announced plans, estimated at €230 million, to develop university research facilities on a site in Grand Canal Dock as part of an "Innovation District" for the area.